 Our DIY camper van conversion will be used as a winter splitboarding basecamp, so climate control is primordial.
-The thinsulate thermal insulation, the insulated window covers, the Webasto AirTop 2000 STC air heater and the Maxxair Fan are other key elements to make our campervan conversion comfortable during winter.
+The thinsulate thermal insulation, the insulated window covers, the Webasto AirTop 2000 STC air heater and the Maxxair Fan are other key elements that make our campervan conversion comfortable during winter.

 Choosing which type of insulation to use was one of the toughest decisions; there is no perfect solution; therefore, we went with the solution that was the best compromise for us.

-The EZ Cool installation was performed progressively during the length of the conversion process, as we were installing the wall and ceiling.
+The Low-E insulation (EZ-Cool) installation was performed progressively during the length of the conversion process as we were installing the wall and ceiling.
 Why?
 Because if we covered the walls and ceiling too soon, we would lose the location of the existing holes for Cross Nut installation.

 What’s the point of the Low-E Insulation (EZ-Cool)?

-We chose Thinsulate (check it on eBay) as our “main” thermal and noise insulation.
+We chose Thinsulate as our “main” thermal and noise insulation.
 To be effective, Thinsulate needs to be fully expanded: that’s almost 2 inches thick for SM600L Thinsulate.
 There are locations where we just don’t have that space to install Thinsulate (we rather keep that space as living area), so we installed Low-E insulation (EZ-Cool).

-Is it redundant to install Thinsulate AND EZ Cool?
+Is it redundant to install Thinsulate AND Low-E insulation (EZ-Cool)?
 NO!
 Metal is an excellent thermal conductor, therefore leaving some metal exposed is really bad for thermal loss.
 We experienced it during our conversion: while we were in the Chic-Chocs at -15F, the Thinsulate surfaces were warm to the touch as opposed to the bare metal surfaces that were freezing cold.
 We lost a lot of heat there.
 That was enough to convince us.